gitanjali1993/azure-docs/articles/expressroute/how-to-routefilter-portal.md

 ![Create a route filter](.\media\how-to-routefilter-portal\CreateRouteFilter1.png)

-You must place the route filter in a resource group.
+You must place the route filter in a resource group and in the same location as that of the Express Route circuit.

 ![Create a route filter](.\media\how-to-routefilter-portal\CreateRouteFilter.png)